xiaolong-y/quartz_xl/content/index.md

 ---
-title: Personal Knowledge Vault
+title: Xiaolong's Knowledge Garden
 ---

 Welcome to the public face of my Obsidian-first knowledge vault.
-This Quartz site mirrors the notes I cultivate in `/vault_root_git`, turning a personal research workspace into a shareable digital garden.
+This garden mirrors the notes I cultivate in `/vault_root_git`, turning a personal research workspace into a shareable digital commons.

 ## Vault at a Glance
 - `00_inbox/` captures raw ideas that still need triage.